Harren Jhoti

 Harren Jhoti (born 1962) is an Indian-born British structural biologist whose main interest has been rational drug design and discovery.
-He is president and chief executive officer (CEO) of biotechnology company Astex Pharmaceuticals ("Astex") which is located in Cambridge, United Kingdom.
+He was president and chief executive officer (CEO) of biotechnology company Astex Pharmaceuticals ("Astex") which is located in Cambridge, United Kingdom until he left his position at the end of September 2025.

 Career

 Jhoti co-founded Astex with Tom Blundell and Chris Abell in 1999.
 He pioneered the development of fragment-based drug discovery (FBDD), an approach now widely used in industry and academia, which identifies small molecules with potential therapeutic potential as part of the drug discovery process.
 Jhoti was Astex's chief scientific officer until November 2007 when he was appointed CEO.
-In 2013, Astex was acquired for around USD $900 million and now operates as a wholly owned subsidiary of Otsuka Pharmaceutical Co.
+In 2013, Astex was acquired for around US$900 million and now operates as a wholly owned subsidiary of Otsuka Pharmaceutical Co.
 Ltd, headquartered in Tokyo, Japan.

 Prior to Astex, Jhoti was head of structural biology at GlaxoWellcome (now GSK).
 Before founding Astex in 1999, he was head of structural biology and bioinformatics at GlaxoWellcome in the UK (1991-1999).
 Prior to GlaxoWellcome, Jhoti was a post-doctoral scientist at the University of Oxford.

 Jhoti received both his BSc (Hons) in biochemistry in 1985 and PhD in protein crystallography in 1989 from the University of London.